 Tips for Working from Home, Business Email and Discipline

 Telecommuting is nothing new.
 Many businesses are now offering the option of working from home.
-With that, employees with this option need to understand that they need a different mentality to be successful and show they are a valued employee.
+However, employees with this option need to understand that they need a different mentality to be successful and show they are valued employees.

 But what if you’ve never worked from home or are not full-time?
-Now is the time to embrace the right mindset and organization skills to keep you on track and your workflow producing.
-And for you to stand out from the rest.
+Now is the time to embrace the right mindset and organization skills to keep you on track, your workflow productive, and you stand out from the rest.

 My Story…